johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-19-generate-word-doc-in-asp-net/index.md

 description: 'Learn how to generate a Word document using the Open XML library in ASP.NET.'
 ---

 Generating a Word document in the context of an ASP.NET controller is quite simple to do.
 However, it took me a little experimentation to work out just what was required.
-This post documents what you need to do.
+This post documents (pun **very** much intended) what we need to do.

 ![title image reading "Generate a Word document in ASP.NET" with the Word and ASP.NET logos](title-image.png)